WHAT WE DO

 StartEd exists to attract and develop an army of education innovators to solve the world’s largest problems.
 We also aim to galvanize New York and the US East coast into the hub for global education innovation.

-StartEd does so by creating incubators, accelerators, innovation festivals, courses, and apprenticeships for organizations aiming to be the catalyst for their education innovation ecosystem.
+StartEd does so by creating accelerators, festivals, virtual communities, courses, and apprenticeships for organizations aiming to be the catalyst for their education innovation ecosystem.

 Who We Are